opensearch-project/documentation-website/_security/configuration/disable-enable-security.md

 {: .warning }

-### Removing the OpenSearch Dashboards plugin
+## Removing the OpenSearch Dashboards Security plugin

-If you disable the Security plugin in `opensearch.yml` (or delete the plugin entirely) and still want to use OpenSearch Dashboards, you must remove the corresponding OpenSearch Dashboards plugin.
+If you disable the Security plugin in `opensearch.yml` and still want to use OpenSearch Dashboards, you must remove the corresponding OpenSearch Dashboards Security plugin.
 For more information, see [OpenSearch Dashboards remove plugins]({{site.url}}{{site.baseurl}}/install-and-configure/install-dashboards/plugins/#remove-plugins).

 Refer to the following installation types to remove the OpenSearch Dashboards plugin.

-#### Docker
+### Docker

 1. Remove all Security plugin configuration settings from `opensearch_dashboards.yml` or place the example file in the same folder as the `Dockerfile`: